Does Transparency About Training Data Change How Users Trust AI?

 Core Insight

 Transparency is not just about explaining decisions.
 It is about giving people the context they need to decide how much to trust those decisions in the first place.
+Data-centric explanations, by surfacing what a model learned from, provide exactly that context.

 Impact